yaacov/pyconil-2018-pymodbus/README.md

 ![kitty-detector](/kitty-detector/kitty-detector.jpg?raw=true "kitty-detector")

 An input device based on a Raspberry pi, running Python opencv.
 This device outputs one integer modbus register with posible values of 0, 1 or 2.

-0 indecate no face in device field of view, 1 indecate a face and 2 indecate a cat face.
+0 - indecate no face in device field of view.
+1 - indecate a face (cat or none-cat).
+2 - indecate a cat.

 When detecting a cat, the kitty detector also write the cat found to disk, resolting in images like this: